When You Feel Hopeless About Improving Your Social Life

 Explore your hopelessness and how it's trying to help

-One way to think of hopelessness is as an unwanted, destructive, counterproductive problem.
+One way to think of hopelessness is as an unwanted, destructive, counterproductive headspace.
 It's this irrational mindset that's thwarting your ability to get out there and solve your problems.

 How could a part of you think being hopeless is useful?
 There are many possibilities, but here are some common ones: